h8d13/LKFS/README.md

 >[!NOTE]
-> More stuffs can be found in [.github](./.github) where I documented some of the tricks/ressources I've used.
+> Also can be found in [.github](./.github) where I documented some of the tricks/ressources I've used.

 ```
 flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo